 For the year ended December 31, 2016, the foreign currency impact resulted from the strengthening of the U.S. dollar against a number of currencies, most significantly the Euro and the Pound sterling.

-Definitions of Constant Currency Change and Organic Change are included in the section entitled 'Non-GAAP Financial Measures' below.
+Definitions of Constant Currency Change and Organic Change are included in the section entitled 'Non-GAAP Financial Measures' elsewhere within this Form 10-K.

 As Reported Segment Revenues